Skip to main contentSkip to main content

 General-purpose AI model obligations (Chapter V), AI Office authority, and national competent authority designation requirements apply.

-2 August 2026High-risk AI (Annex III)
+2 December 2027High-risk AI (Annex III) — provisional

-2 August 2027Annex I high-risk systems
+2 August 2028Annex I high-risk systems — provisional

 The Four-Question Scope Checklist